Diplomat who helped Jews flee Holocaust gets highway marker

 Lynchburg native James Rives Childs served in the U.S. Army as a code breaker in France during World War I. After working for the American Relief Administration in the Balkans and the Soviet Union, Childs began a 30-year diplomatic career.

-During World War II, he served as charge d’affaires for the American Legation in Tangier, Morocco.
-During that time, he helped Hungarian Jews obtain visas to Spanish Morocco.
+During World War II, as charge d’affaires for the American Legation in Tangier, Morocco, he helped Hungarian Jews obtain visas to Spanish Morocco.

-In 1946, Childs received the Medal of Freedom.
-He also served as a U.S. ambassador to Saudi Arabia and Ethiopia.
+In 1946, President Harry Truman presented Childs with the Medal of Freedom.
+Childs also served as a U.S. ambassador to Saudi Arabia and Ethiopia.
 Childs died in Richmond in 1987.

 The highway marker will be dedicated in Lynchburg on June 25.